Skip to main content

 Interesting Facts About Oregano

-Although oregano is used as a spice in almost every kitchen, only very few people know about the special features of this plant.
-In the following, we reveal interesting facts about its origin, appearance and taste.
-In addition, we show how you can dry the herb yourself.
+Although oregano is used as a herb in almost every kitchen, only very few people know about the special properties this plant possesses.
+Read on to find out some interesting facts about its origin, appearance and taste, as well as how you can dry the herb yourself.

 Origin and History

-Originally oregano comes from the Mediterranean region, because here are optimal growing conditions.
-Today, the aromatic herb also grows in other parts of the world with temperate and warm climates, for example, in Asia, Central America, North America and Europe.
+Originally, oregano comes from the Mediterranean region because of the optimal growing conditions there.
+Today, the aromatic herb also grows in other parts of the world with temperate and warm climates, such as in Asia, Central America, North America and Europe.

-For many centuries, the main use of the plant was its healing properties.
-The ancient Greeks already appreciated the healthy ingredients of oregano.
-Therefore, the name comes from the Greek words oros, meaning "mountain" and ganos which means "joy".
+For many centuries, the plant was mainly used for its healing properties and even the ancient Greeks appreciated the healthy ingredients oregano contains.
+Therefore, the name comes from the Greek words oros, meaning "mountain", and ganos, meaning "joy".

-Oregano is rich in healthy essential oils, which consist mainly of the substances thymol and carvacrol.
-It also contains the powerful analgesic substance p-cymene.
-The medicinal herb contains vitamins C, B and K and minerals such as iron, potassium, calcium, magnesium and zinc.
-The tannins and bitter compounds it contains also make the herb healthy.
+Oregano is rich in healthy essential oils, which mainly consist of the substances thymol and carvacrol.
+It also contains the powerful analgesic substance p-cymene, as well as vitamins C, B and K, and minerals such as iron, potassium, calcium, magnesium and zinc.
+Its tannins and bitter compounds also contribute to making the herb healthy.

 Did you know?
-Only for about 300 to 400 years, the plant is used as a spice.
-Meanwhile, oregano is one of the most popular spices and it is impossible to imagine modern cuisine without it.
+The plant has only been used as a herb for about 300 to 400 years, but it has since become one of the most popular and it is impossible to imagine modern cuisine without it.

 Appearance and Taste